jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Variational Monte Carlo algorithms

 where $[[\cdot]]$ denotes the identity, $\text{Re}[\cdot]$ or $\text{Im}[\cdot]$, depending on which version of the TDVP is used.
 Accordingly, inverting $[[S]]$ yields an ordinary differential equation in the standard form, which can be integrated in order to obtain the time-evolved wave function.
 Again, $[[S]]$ is typically ill-conditioned, meaning that a suited regularization has to be applied in order to obtain a stable solution, see Section \ref{subsec:regularization}.

-As a final remark, notice that for the purpose of VMC we consider wave functions $\psi_\theta(\mathbf s)$ with no further constraints on $\theta$.
+As an aside, notice that for the purpose of VMC we consider wave functions $\psi_\theta(\mathbf s)$ with no further constraints on $\theta$.
 Therefore, the solution of Eq.~\eqref{eq:tdvp_gen} is always part of the variational manifold we consider.
 A prominent example of an ansatz class with additional constraints on the variational parameters $\theta$ are the matrix product states.
 In that case an explicit projection onto the variational manifold has to be included as part of the TDVP \cite{Haegeman2011,Hackl2020}.

+Stochastic Reconfiguration for ground state search and the TDVP for unitary time evolution are closely related: Since $\partial_{\theta_k}E(\theta)=2\text{Re}[F_k]$, the SR update step \eqref{eq:stochastic_reconfiguration} corresponds to an \emph{imaginary} time step according to the TDVP equation.
+Therefore, the computational steps required for both are very similar and they are summarized in the pseudocode of Algorithm \ref{alg:pseudocode_TDVP}.
+We will see in the following section that also variational simulation of the dynamics of an open quantum system shares the same building blocks.
+The jVMC codebase provides efficient implementations of these fundamental ingredients for NQS algorithms.